+PROGRAM MISSION

-PROGRAM MISSION increasingly complex global context of contemporary life PROGRAM promoting community-based, experiential OUTCOMES learning; continuous education and growth; caring Health-Illness Developmental · promoting health and human development communication Transitions Transitions of the global community in transition · critical thinking providing high quality educational services human diversity for the development of competent, caring, informatics and committed professional nurses interdisciplinary developing programs which incorporates collaboration innovative health care and educational nursing therapeutics NURSE & CLIENT technologies professional maintaining standards of professional development theoretical framenursing practice that recognize and value works and evidence the social, economic, ethnic and cultural Organizational diversity of individuals as central to the based practice Transitions promotion of health and human development.
+- increasingly complex global context of contemporary life; - promoting community-based, experiential learning; - continuous education and growth: - promoting health and human development of the global community in transition; - providing high quality educational services for the development of competent, caring, and committed professional nurses; - developing programs which incorporates innovative health care and educational technologies. - maintaining standards of professional nursing practice that recognize and value the social, economic, ethnic and cultural diversity of individuals as central to the promotion of health and human development. - promoting collaborative, interdisciplinary practices models.